Bisexual Awareness Week and Bisexual Visibility Day

 If you are Bisexual, this week is all about celebrating yourself and the community.
 If you’re an ally, you can use this time to share enlightening resources and appreciate the Bisexual people in your life.
 You can uplift Bisexual voices and activism by reposting and retweeting, or showing up to events.
 You can sign petitions for Bisexual equality and rights.

-If you’d like to post about Bi issues on social media use the hashtags #biweek and #Bisexualawarenessweek and #BAW23.
+If you’d like to post about Bi issues on social media use the hashtags #biweek, #BisexualAwarenessWeek and #BAW24.

-Make sure your workplace knows about Bisexual Awareness Week and even arrange events or talks with bi people or Bisexual advocates, to educate others about these important issues.
+Make sure your workplace knows about Bisexual Awareness Week.
+If you can, try and arrange events or talks with Bi+ people or Bi+ advocates, to educate others about these important issues.

 You can wear clothing, accessories or pin badges with positive bi messages or pride flags to show your support and start a conversation.